mkaomwakuni/CodePath_Pre-work/README.md

 This app was developed following a pre-work assignement on CodePath.
 Its a simple app with a button, textview and ImageView .
 Whenever the button is clicked it throws a message (snackabar)

-Time spent: 2 hours spent in total
+Time spent: 15min spent in total

 ## Required Features